tomwhartung/jmws_accoutrements/doc/joomla/upgrading/upgrading-3_6_4-3_6_5.md

 3. Test in browser.

-4. Backup DB and we are done!
+4. Backup DB and backup the backup, and we are done!